The global on-demand transportation market is expected to reach $290.3 billion by 2025. -Grand View Research, Inc.

 Technology Engagement in On-Demand Transport Services

-Technology is the core element of on-demand economy.
+Technology is the core element of the on-demand economy.
 Solutions that deliver to the users on-demand are rendered in the form of a software application (especially mobile app that supports mobility).
-When developing a mobile app for transportation on-demand, make sure that you analyze and implement following modules for sure.
+When developing a mobile app for transportation on-demand, make sure that you analyze and implement the following modules for sure.

 - Accurately locate the customer: For an on-demand transaction to initiate, locating the customer is first and foremost step.
-Possibly, the customer is available with complete address of his location or have a mobile with no known point of reference.
+Possibly, the customer is available with a complete address of his location or has a mobile with no known point of reference.
 In either of the situations, it is important that the exact location is added to the app.

 - Matching demand with available supply: Once the customer is located, the next step is to match their demand with the availability of supply (which in this case would be any transport).

 - Optimizing fulfillment: When a vehicle is scheduled for multiple pickups and deliveries, route guidance is an important thing.
-On-demand transportation apps should have waypoints sequencing algorithms that accounts for real-time and historical status of traffic conditions so that the driver is able to do pickup and delivery on time.
+On-demand transportation apps should have waypoints sequencing algorithms that account for the real-time and historical status of traffic conditions so that the driver is able to do pickup and delivery on time.

 - Advancing performance and safety: Along with a seamless riding experience, customers want to stay engaged with the app and receive updates.
 Added functionalities like notifying passengers one minute before the driver reaches destination add value to the product.